 - During my ventures to the wilderness, I used to carry basic recovery equipment, such as a winch, tow straps, a warm blanket, and a shovel - which proved handy a few times:

 - A music selection that will beat any radio.

 - A basic first aid kit isn't a bad idea either.

 Because adventures are better when shared with good people.
 Simple as that.

-So, now your trip is planned, your car is ready, and you are keen to hit some new roads and new territory.
-Once you are on the go...
+Now that your trip is planned, the vehicle is ready, and you are keen to hit some new roads and new territory...

 Treat the car as a teammate